a wing and a prayer

 One should accept the truth from whatever source it proceeds. – Maimonides

 There is a rhythm that we can all access.
 A rhythm to our time on earth, a rhythm that is our breathing, that is our hearts beating, that is the cycle of seasons as they pass through our hearts.
 That cycle is in fact a spiral.
-Every year we pass the same point yet we are higher and closer.
+Every year we pass the same point yet we are higher, closer, and deeper.
 Every season’s energies are different.
 Each moment in time has a specific energy when it is most easily absorbed, accessed, renewed and repaired.
 By working to be ever more conscious of these forces and their unique moments in time, we may better be able to make use of their energies.
 It is work for the body, the heart and the spirit.
 Time is holy.

 The Jewish calender begins counting the months with Nissan, the month of Pesach.
 We internalize slavery in order to fully experience freedom.
 We know the heart of the stranger for we were strangers in Egypt.
 Then Counting the Omer we discover that it’s in the journey we come to know who we are and what we are made of.
 On the 33rd day of the Count, the radiant flames of Lag B’Omer connect the physical and the spiritual worlds.
 Fire is an expression of the union of heaven and earth, a preparation for the festival of Shavuot, the holy wedding in time.